ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

   - Support for swapping RGB16 high and low bytes.
   - Has built-in frame buffer pool and it is easy to support 3FB.
 - **Rotation**
+  - Support for the Colour-masking by default
+  - Rotation with/without alpha-blending
 - **Unified and User Friendly Programmers' Mode**
   - APIs could be used in Synchronous manner (  **Classic Blocking code** ) and/or Asynchronous manner ( **Event-Driven** )
   - Support both bare-metal and RTOS